Cieszyn Brewery: Architecture

 The Castle Brewery was erected at the request of Archduke Charles Ludwik and the foundation stone was laid by Archduke Albrecht Frederick.
-It was built according to the plans of the Viennese architect - Józef Kornhäusl, and the construction was supervised by a master bricklayer brought from Vienna - Frederick Baldauf.
+It was built according to the plans of the Viennese architect Józef Kornhäusl, and the construction was supervised by Frederick Baldauf, a master bricklayer brought from Vienna.
 The "heart" of the brewery is a four-wing, three-story rectangular building with a central courtyard.
 The building gained a defensive character due to the fact that its corners and gate were decorated with pseudorustic.

 The historical layout of the brewery's buildings and rooms was divided according to their function.

 The main building is connected with the sun loungers which are part of the complex of underground corridors.
 They were situated on different levels of the castle hill.
 The object adjacent to the brewery building in the south-west part is a high cellar - an ice tunnel, which was drilled under the castle hill, almost to the middle of the courtyard of the medieval upper castle.
 Ice was stored there, which was used in the production process.

 The malt house, built of brick and stone, with cellars for soaking and malting barley, was located in the basement of the brewery.
 Barley and malt warehouses, rooms for grain cleaning before malting and the so-called air drying rooms were located on the floors and attics.

 An autonomous brewery, it takes up a small space, although it managed to accommodate: a mash tun, a filter tub, an auxiliary tub with a separating battery and a deburring device, an auxiliary boiler with a mixer, a kettle for cooking beer with a hopper and pumps.

 The fermentation room was located on the first level of the cellars.
 There were cylindrical and conical open fermentation vats intended for bottom fermentation.

 With time, until the First World War, the brewery building was expanded and rebuilt.
 Currently, it is a complex of buildings in various architectural styles, from Biedermeier to Neo-Gothic.